neondatabase/website/content/flow/index.md

 How it works:

-- The preview environment uses this branch, reflecting the same state as production at the moment the branch was created.
+- The preview environment uses the preview branch, reflecting the same state as production at the moment the branch was created.
 - When the PR is closed, the branch is discarded.

 Why it’s better than the traditional workflow: